ki-sh/kishcore/README.md

 But its more than just about saving keystrokes.
 The long commands cause mental impedence.
 Let alone cd/cd ../..etc.
 You will quickly find what were chores before become second nature flow.
 And flow matters.

-ki powered commands work thus: ki anycommand anydirectores anyfiles anything_else_are_args_to_the_command. ki visits into the directories given, runs the command and comes back out.
-Simple really.
-Why did we never have this before?!
-The order of files args commands does not matter.

-Cli designed especially for mono/hybrid/poly repos.

 ## Roadmap